 I decided to write this article after I received several emails from people looking for answers to the same question:

 “How do I calculate the CoC (circle of confusion diameter) for my lens?
 The tables in your articles are not right for me.”

 Since I wasn’t answering this question properly, I decided to make a new table, and provide an explanation to go along with it.

 The first thing you should know is that there are two ways to calculate the circle of confusion diameter.
 One is the “old way” (for lack of a better term) and one is more modern.
 These calculations are different enough that they give different results even when the same information is used.
 So, what’s the difference?

 When you’re using the “old way”, you are calculating the minimum size spot that will be recorded as a point in your image.

-While this *can* be used as a measure of “blur” caused by things like subject movement or camera shake, it can also be misleading if you don’t understand what you’re looking at.
+While this can be used as a measure of “blur” caused by things like subject movement or camera shake, it can also be misleading if you don’t understand what you’re looking at.
 Why?
-Because there are other factors that can cause blur (or “noise”) in your images, such as:
+Because other factors can cause blur (or “noise”) in your images, such as:

 Determining A Circle Of Confusion Diameter From The Object Field

 The Circle of Confusion defines the limit of sharp focus in a photograph.
 When you set the f/stop on your lens, you are determining how large a circle of confusion can be created.
 The larger the circle of confusion, the more detail that is lost.